ds-modules/curriculum-guide/_sources/workflow/use-realtimecollaboration.md

 Real Time Collaboration (RTC) in action
 ```

+# Points to Remember from a security standpoint

+- If a user shares a link with another user, They can modify all the files in the owner's home directory for the specific hub, including other assignments and homework.
+- When a user who owns the notebook stops the server, then the validity of the shared link expires - either explicitly from the control panel or after non-activity for 60 minutes.
+- There is no option for the notebook owner to revoke the link, but they can stop the server, which makes the shared link invalid.
+- Anyone can forward the generated link to the next person as there is no link-level user control.
+Users would have to be careful where they share links while that server is active since anyone on the internet could gain control.
+- An user who has access to the shared link needs to leave the current session to go and work on their files.

 If you are interested to learn more about how real time collaboration works in Jupyter Lab, do refer to this [documentation](https://jupyterlab.readthedocs.io/en/stable/user/rtc.html)
 If you are interested to get under the hood of real time collaboration and understand the framework enabling the shared data type, do refer to this [documentation](https://github.com/yjs/yjs)